 Who can take this qualification?

-Anyone who is interested in supporting girls and young women to climb and abseil.
-You do not have to be a Girlguiding member.
+Anyone who's interested in supporting girls and young women to climb and abseil.
+You don't have to be a Girlguiding member.

 For level 1 - you must have previous experience of climbing or abseiling on purpose-built walls and abseil towers using fixed anchor points.
-You will also need to have an up-to-date 1st Response certificate or higher first aid qualification.
+You'll also need to have an up-to-date 1st response certificate or higher first aid qualification.

 For level 2 - you must have experience of single pitch climbing and abseiling outdoors using in situ anchor points such as trees, bolts and stakes.
-You will also need to have an up-to-date first aid training, same as for level 1.
+You'll also need to have an up-to-date first aid training, same as for level 1.